 Very little grooming is needed.
 Regular brushings will do.
 This breed is an average shedder.

 The French Bulldog originated in 19th Century Nottingham, England, where lace makers decided to make a smaller, miniature, lap version of the English Bulldog that was referred to as a "toy" bulldog.
 In the 1860s, when the Industrial Revolution drove the craftsmen to France, they took their dogs with them.
 The toy bulldogs became popular in France and were given the name the "French Bulldog."
 The breed eventually made its way back to England for dog shows.
 The Brits were not happy with the name "French" given to a dog that was originally from England, however the name "French Bulldog" stuck.

 "These are my 2 Frenchies.
 Capone is the large black male, Kona is the little brindle.
-Capone is 10 months old in this picture and Kona is 4 months.
+Capone is 10 months old in this picture and Kona is a 4-month-old puppy.
 Capone is a gentle giant.
 He is 35 lbs. and full of energy.
 Kona is much smaller right now, but is the roughest little puppy I've ever had.
 She chases Capone around all day nipping at his heals."

 Cybele Venus Boji the black and white French Bulldog

 Betty the white and tan 1.5-year-old French Bulldog

 Biscuit the French Bulldog at 6 years old